the episode

 Kimberly Faith: Right.

-Kimberly Faith: go, you know.
-We drift into legalism.
+Kimberly Faith: We drift into legalism.

 John McLarty: Right.

 Kimberly Faith: Yeah.
-Which is which is what I think he was talking about.
+Which is what I think he was talking about.
 You’re estranged from Christ is really this drift into legalism, doesn’t mean you lost your salvation.
 You haven’t lost your eternal standing.
 You’re just losing your experience of the presence of God here on earth and the rewards in the life to come, which is, again, this verse is completely talking to Christians about how they live.

 John McLarty: And it kind of all fits in because you lose that motivation to serve God just because you love him.